pyeventsourcing/eventsourcing/README.md

 * Entity snapshots, to avoid replaying all events (forthcoming)

+* Something to store serialized event attribute values separately from the other event information, to prevent large attribute values inhibiting performance and stability - different sizes could be stored in different ways...

 * Examples (see below, more examples are forthcoming)

 * Great documentation! (forthcoming)